 "Yea," agreed Ali Baba.
 "No good will come out of making these deaths public.
 Which means we can neither hire labor to dig pits for these corpses, nor load them onto beasts and take them away for burials."

 "Bury them here in our own courtyard," suggested Qasim's ex-wife.
 "And let none of us ever speak of these deaths outside this house."

-"That means we can't summon the Imam from the mosque either," added Ali Baba's first wife, "to say the final prayers for these men."
+"This means we can't even summon the Imam from the mosque," added Ali Baba's first wife, "to say the final prayers for these men."

 "We'll do the best we can under the circumstances," said Ali Baba.
 "Allah sees all.
 Now, this is what we'll need to do..."